mendezVKI/MODULO/docs/source/decompositions/mpod/index.rst

 Multiscale Proper Orthogonal Decomposition (mPOD)
 =================================================

-This document offers a brief reference guide to the use of the Multiscale Proper Orthogonal Decomposition (mPOD) :cite:`mendez_balabane_buchlin_2019`.
+This document offers a brief reference guide to the use of the Multiscale Proper Orthogonal Decomposition (mPOD).

 .. toctree::
    :caption: Multiscale POD User Guide